tremblap/OfflineBufferProcesses/README.md

 #### Description
 This is a set of offline buffer processes for SuperCollider (https://supercollider.github.io/) augmenting the Buffer class with new instance methods.
 This project, especially the first few commits of the repository, can be used to understand how to write such process in C.

-This was made possible thanks to the FluCoMa project (http://www.flucoma.org/) funded by the European Research Council (https://erc.europa.eu/) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 725899)

 #### How to Install from binaries (SC 3.8 or 3.9 on Mac required)
 Download the package and read the text file.